Deng Ai: Military advisor service

 Around the time, the Xiongnu prince Liu Bao, who was nominally a vassal under the Wei government, unified the Five Divisions of Xiongnu in Bing province and was building up his military force.
 Deng Ai wrote a memorial to the Wei imperial court:

 "The barbarians have the hearts of beasts and cannot be reasoned with.
 When they are powerful, they become violent; when they are weak, they pledge allegiance to the imperial court.
 This was why King Xuan of the Zhou dynasty was attacked by the Rongdi while Emperor Gao of the Han dynasty was besieged in Pingcheng.
 Whenever the Xiongnu grew powerful, the previous dynasties always saw them as a great threat.
 When the chanyu (Xiongnu ruler) lived in the barbarian lands, the imperial court could not directly control the chanyu and his followers.
 However, when the chanyu was lured to our territory to become a subject of the imperial court, the Xiongnu lost their leadership and could not cause trouble.
 As of now, as the chanyu has been living in the capital all this time, he has been alienated from his followers.
 At the same time, the Xiongnu prince Liu Bao has been living at the border and his military power has been increasing and he poses a threat to the imperial court.
 We should take extra precautionary measures against him.
 I heard that there are rebels within Liu Bao's domain, so we can try to split up his domain and hence reduce his military power.
-Qubei rendered meritorious service to the previous dynasty, but his son (Liu Meng) was not allowed to inherit his domain.
+Qubei rendered meritorious service to the previous dynasty, but his son (possibly Liu Meng) was not allowed to inherit his domain.
 We should grant him an honorary title and let him remain at Yanmen Pass.
 The best strategy to maintain peace at the borders is to isolate the barbarian leaders from their home territories and give them some rewards for their past contributions."

 Deng Ai also suggested: "We should gradually segregate those Han Chinese living with barbarians, inculcate moral values such as integrity in them, so as to prevent them from resorting to unlawful actions."
 Sima Shi, the General-in-Chief (大將軍) who had recently taken over the reins of power as the regent of Wei, accepted Deng Ai's suggestions.
 He also appointed Deng Ai as the Administrator of Runan Commandery (汝南郡; in present-day southern Henan), where Deng lived in his younger days.
 Upon arriving in Runan to take office, Deng Ai sought a man who generously helped his father before because he wanted to repay that man for his kindness.
 However, he was disappointed to learn that the man had already died, so he sent his subordinates to pay respects at the man's tomb on his behalf.
 He also gave many gifts to the man's mother and recruited the man's son to be an accounting officer under him.
 During his tenure, Deng Ai developed wastelands in Runan and ensured that his soldiers and the common people had their basic needs fulfilled.